 I’m using pocket hole joinery for most of this DIY daybed project, so I setup my jig and went to town.
 I’m using the K4 pocket hole jig from Kreg.
 If you have a lot of pocket holes to make the K4 or the K5 are going to save you a ton of time vs the R3 jig or the Kreg Mini.

 With the parts ready I started assembly of the daybed headboard.
 I joined the top and side first then put the 2x2s in place to position the middle stretcher and screwed it to the side.

 I started joining the 2x2s in the middle to establish my center point and used a small spacer to get consistent spacing between each piece.

-The bed will rest on a 1/2″ MDF panel on top of the twin bed storage frame.
+The day bed will rest on a 1/2″ MDF panel on top of the twin bed storage frame.
 I went outside and cut the panel to length in the driveway using the Kreg Accu-Cut track and my cordless circular saw.
-I cut this part now so i could use the offcut as a spacer for the panel of my headboard.

 I put the 1/2″ MDF offcut on the bench under my plywood panel.
 This raises the panel and gives a 1/2″ reveal on the outside and a 1/4″ reveal on the inside which will look a lot better than a flush fit on one side.

 I started in the corner and worked my way around the panel securing it to the frame making sure both the panel and frame pieces were clamped flat.
 I added the lower rail and attached it to the panel then finished off the assembly by securing the other upright to the side.

 The footboard is made the exact same way so I won’t show that, but I did need to take care of all these pocket holes.
 I did a post on 6 different ways to fill pocket holes and found Bondo was great option for painted pieces.
 I mixed the bondo, filled all the visible holes and then sanded them flush after it dried.